solodit/solodit_content/reports/0x52/2024-09-12-Ubet-Parlay.md

         // Return collateral back to parent once everything is settled with the buyer _applyParentReturn(parentOps);

-Above we see that inside the `buyFor` function the `conditionalTokens` (ERC1155) are transferred to the buyer prior to the the collateral being returned to the parent pool.
+Above we see that inside the `buyFor` function the `conditionalTokens` (ERC1155) are transferred to the buyer prior to the collateral being returned to the parent pool.
 This enable reentancy prior to a significant state change to the market funding pool.
 Although no significant attack vectors were discovered as a result of this reentrancy is it still recommended to resolve this issue it may cause vulnerabilities in future versions.

 **Lines of Code**